arizonaCameraLab/ASDP_Render_Module/README.md

 ## Utilities

 The **util** directory contains a number of utilities.
 - **Time_CUDA_Writes** is a utility to measure the time it takes to write frames from pinned CPU memory to to GPU memory.
+- **Speed_Test_Receiver_CUDA.cu** is a utility to measure the time it takes to receive frames from the network and write them to GPU memory.
+- **Texture_Coordinates** is a utility to verify that the coordinates in OpenGL go all the way to the corner of a pixel.
+- **Compare_Configurations** compares two camera configuration files and reports the deviations between them.
+  This can be used to validate the results of an optimized configuration file against a reference configuration file.

 ## Coordinate systems